 Organic farming statistics

-The total area under organic farming continues to increase, and in 2016 covered almost 12 million hectares of agricultural land.
-There is potential for further growth, as shown by the proportion of area still under conversion.
+The total area under organic farming in the EU continues to increase, and in 2019 covered almost 13.8 million hectares of agricultural land.

 Total organic area